DmitriiR/DmitriiR.github.io/README.md

 # Projects
 ***
+## Alpha Squad 5

+Due to release soon, Alpha Squad 5 is the first game I am proud to be working on at  MunkyFun.
+This is a mobile game where the user takes control of an elite squad of the finest.
+Media and store links coming soon.

+***
 ## DinoTank

 Dinosaurs driving tanks, naturally!
 I implemented the fundamental features and framework for this Android mobile game and took a lead role in it's development and future release.
 DinoTank features dynamic combat, single player campaign, multiplayer combat, advanced physics, monetization/upgrade system and currency.
 Apart from the core of the game, I also implemented advanced features such as realistic tank physics, projectile ballistics computations, damage modeling, advanced AI, object pooling, latency compensation, state storage system, mesh welding, all UI + scenes and transisions, post processing and shaders, and other systems.